 Living in a violent environment increases children’s chances of developing behavioural problems.
 It teaches them that this is how we deal with conflict and can set up life patterns that can cause great misery and suffering in themselves and others they impact on.

 Michael Moore in his documentary ‘Bowling for Columbine’ talks about the increasing violence in society and the core issue of fear.
-He talks about the shootings at Columbine High School in Littleton Colorado and interviews the Public Relations Manager at Lockheed Martin, the arms manufacturer for the US Government.
+He talks about the shootings at Columbine High School in Littleton Colorado, USA and interviews the Public Relations Manager at Lockheed Martin, the arms manufacturer for the US Government.
 He raises questions and links nations settling disputes through violence (war) and violence within the schools.
 Interestingly, under national law, the gunmen at Columbine High (had they lived) would have been convicted of murder and sent to jail.
 Whereas those who murder on behalf of groups of people (official governments) are not tried under international law.
 Other groups who kill (unofficial) are called ‘terrorists’ (disagree) or ‘freedom fighters’ (agree) depending on the side you are on.